Click on a cover and place a hold in the online catalog

 Westford could be in line for $7.8 million of matching funding and a community vote to approve funds and proceed with the library renovation/expansion in the 2021-2022 timeframe.
 Town residents will vote on funding both at a future Town Meeting and at the ballot.

-Murder Mystery Book Club: Monday, March 26 at 10:30 a.m.
+Mystery Book Club: Monday, June 25 at 10:30 a.m.
 Wake up your week with a stimulating book discussion!
 We meet once a month on Monday morning @ 10:30 a.m. in the Mary Atwood Room.
-Our March selection is "The Cater Street Hangman" by Anne Perry.
+Our current selection is "Open Season" by Archer Mayor.
 Copies of the current selection are available for check-out at the Main Desk.
 New Members are always welcome.
 No registration required.
 Reading List for 2018

 J.V.
 Fletcher Digital Archive: The Library now has digital copies of The Jubb Brothers Civil War Letters and The Rustic (A newspaper that included local news from Westford